aultl/puppet-kibana/README.md

   cluster_nodes => [ 'node1.example.tld', 'node2.example.tld', 'node3.example.tld' ],<br/>
 }<br/>

-The 'use_iptables' flag causes the module to call my puppet-iptables module and open the listen port specified.
-Default of 5601.
+The 'use_iptables' flag causes the module to call my puppet-iptables module and open the http port specified.
+Defaults to 5601.